 There are two components needed to maximize the chances of a sale through our services.
-Firstly, a motivated and realistic sellers and secondly, great marketing exposure to ensure optimum awareness to all potential buyers.
+Firstly, motivated and realistic sellers and secondly, great marketing exposure to ensure optimum awareness to all potential buyers.

-If you decide to explore the auction route further please contact us and we will discuss with you the best pricing strategy to maximize interest in your property and achieve the best possible price.
+If you decide to explore the bidding route further please contact us and we will discuss with you the best pricing strategy to maximize interest in your property and achieve the best possible price.

 Most of the properties auctioned on our site are "live" for a minimum of 30 days and at any point during this time buyers can place a bid on a property.
 You can tell how much time is remaining on a specific auction by looking on the search section or clicking in to the property details where the time remaining will be clearly displayed.